0Rorschach1/midterm-exam/hebpsh/README.md

 2. Update `run_server.sh` to match the new port
 3. Or kill the process using port 8000: `lsof -ti:8000 | xargs kill`

+## Postman Collection & Screenshots

+A complete **Postman Collection** has been created with all four API endpoints, including examples for success and error cases.

+### Postman Screenshots
+For each route, two screenshots are provided.

+All screenshots are located in the `/postman-examples` folder:

 **Project completed as part of Backend Development Course - Midterm Assignment**